Local Area Energy Planning: Supporting clean growth and the decarbonisation of heat

-Whole Systems thinking has already been predicted to save costs on decarbonising national energy infrastructure, keeping costs at around 1% of 2050 GDP according to a separate ESC study.
+Whole Systems thinking has already been predicted to save costs on decarbonising national energy infrastructure, keeping costs at around 1% of 2050 GDP according to a separate Catapult study.
 This is significantly cheaper than a more simplistic ‘blanket’ solution to decarbonisation, such as maximising the use of electricity or hydrogen, which were projected to cost twice (2.28%) to three-and-a-half times (3.51%) as much respectively.
-Local Area Energy Planning is based on taking this ‘best value-for-money’ approach, but applying it at a local level.
+LAEP is based on taking this ‘best value-for-money’ approach, but applying it at a local level.

 Local authorities, energy network operators, and other key local stakeholders involved in the pilots gained:

-As part of the Smart Systems and Heat Phase 2 programme we are now working with the three areas to develop Smart Energy Plans focused on near-term project opportunities in response to the challenge of decarbonising heat.
+As part of the Smart Systems and Heat phase 2 programme, we worked with Newcastle, Manchester and Bridgend to develop Smart Energy Plans focused on near-term project opportunities in response to the challenge of decarbonising heat.

-We are also working with a number of local areas on how the Catapult can scale up Local Area Energy Planning across the UK and increase accessibility and application of the methods and tools we have developed.
+We are also working with a number of local areas on how the Catapult can scale up LAEP across the UK and increase accessibility and application of the methods and tools we have developed.

 The UK has a national target to achieve Net Zero carbon emissions by 2050.
 Yet every local area in the UK is unique.
 The characteristics of buildings, energy networks and people can change substantially from place to place, as can the approach required to decarbonise.